 Mews House is a stylish, ground-floor apartment for two sitting in the historic Cornish town of Camborne.
 Well-appointed for couples seeking a romantic escape, this pet-friendly apartment has been thoughtfully decorated and includes high-quality facilities for your self-catering stay.
 Find an off-road parking space on arrival to unpack and start your holiday with ease.
 Be welcomed into the kitchen/diner to rustle up a home-cooked dinner for your other half, whilst they set the table with your favourite bottle to toast to your retreat.
 After a day by the sea, throw sandy towels into the handy washing machine before settling down in the sitting room; lay down a blanket for your dog to rest their paws, then snuggle up on the plush sofa in front of the Smart TV.
 You'll find a beautiful king-size bedroom with Scandinavian-style décor to catch your rest, complete with a wall-mounted Smart TV for lazy mornings catching up on your favourite shows.
 Choose between an en-suite shower room or a separate shower room to freshen up for the day ahead!
 Whether you choose a day along Cornwall's stunning coast or wandering quaint Cornish towns, a wonderful break with your loved one awaits at Mews House.
 Note: This property can be booked with Refs.1094133, 1094134, 1094137, 1094142, 1094143, 1096254, and 1096620, together sleeping up to 16 guests.

 Gas central heating, toiletries and slipper Electric oven and hob, microwave, fridge/freezer, washing machine.
 2 x Smart TV with Netflix, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and high chair available on request.
 Off-road parking for 1 car.
-Two well-behaved pets welcome.
+Two well-behaved pets welcome, additional charge.
 Sorry, no smoking.
 Shop and pub 0.2 miles

 Ground-floor apartment.
 One king-size bedroom with TV and en-suite walk-in shower, basin, heated towel rail and WC.
 Shower room with walk-in shower, basin and WC.
 Kitchen/diner.
 Sitting room